Fair trade is helping more and more producers in the developing world work their way out of poverty.

 Money raised at your Morning Tea makes a big difference in the lives of people across the Pacific and Southeast Asia.

-Early bird sign ups: Register by March 14, 2014 and be in with the chance of winning a year’s supply of Café L’affare coffee.
+Early bird sign ups: Register by March 14, 2014 and be in with the chance of winning a year’s supply of fresh roasted Caffe L’affare coffee.

 Links and resources